MrPicklePinosaur/grind75/week1/README.md

 lot of issues getting indices right.
 There's always some off by one issues.
 Should consider doing more questions like these to stop making simple mistakes.

+## Q9: Flood Fill

+The majority of the time taken to do this question had to do with figuring out the API for set in python.
+It may be worth familiarizing myself with common data structures in python like heap, queue, set, map etc.

+Furthermore, the syntax for list comprehension gets a bit more ugly once we start adding more conditions, can try to take a look at some more functional programming like functions like map and filter in python.